Rahul-Prasad-07/DevOps-Roadmap/README.md

   - Admin team or group
   - Devloper teams or group

 users are added to the group & permission for that group

+- User mangement in practice
+ - access control files
+   - /etc/password : stored user account info & everyone can read it but root user can only change the file.
+   - /etc/shadow
+   - /etc/group

 ### Shell scripting